University of Sydney

 This program is accredited by the Australian Nursing and Midwifery Accreditation Council, and the Nursing and Midwifery Board of Australia.
 Graduates are eligible to apply for registration through the Australian Health Practitioner Regulation Agency as a nurse in Australia with the Nursing and Midwifery Board of Australia (conditions apply).

-A minimum of 800 hours of clinical and practical experience is undertaken throughout the course.
 Clinical placement experience commences at the end of semester one in the first year.
-Placements are located in a variety of setting, including for example, acute hospital environments, mental health and community health facilities, primary care, and in regional and rural settings.
-In addition to clinical placement, you will also undertake learning in clinical simulation laboratories.
+Placements are located in a variety of settings, including for example, acute hospital environments, mental health and community health facilities, primary care, and in regional and rural settings.
+800 hours of clinical and practical experience is undertaken throughout the course.
+In addition to clinical placements, you will also undertake learning in clinical simulation laboratories.

 The Australian Government subsidises the tuition fee for this course.
 The remaining balance is paid by the student.
 Current University of Sydney fee information.